Bianca Jagger

-Early life
+Early life and education

-Jagger was born in Managua, Nicaragua.
+Jagger was born in Managua, Nicaragua, on 2 May 1945.
 Her father was a successful import-export merchant and her mother a housewife.
 They divorced when Bianca was ten and she stayed with her mother, who had to take care of three children on a small income.
 At the age of 16, she changed her name from Blanca to Bianca.
 She received a scholarship to study political science in France at the Paris Institute of Political Studies.
 She was also influenced by Gandhi's non-violent success and Eastern philosophy at large.
 She travelled extensively in India.

 Marriage, family and public life

 Bianca met Mick Jagger at a party after a Rolling Stones concert in France in September 1970.
-On 12 May 1971, while she was four months pregnant, the couple married in a Roman Catholic ceremony in Saint-Tropez, France, and she became his first and only wife, legally.
+On 12 May 1971, while she was four months pregnant, the couple married in a Roman Catholic ceremony in Saint-Tropez, France, and she became his first and only wife of a legal marriage.
 The couple's only child, a daughter named Jade, was born on 21 October 1971, in Paris, France.
-In May 1978, she filed for divorce on the grounds of his adultery with model Jerry Hall.
-Bianca later said "My marriage ended on my wedding day."
+In May 1978, Bianca Jagger filed for divorce on the grounds of his adultery with model Jerry Hall.

 In addition to her extensive charitable works, Jagger had a public reputation as a jet-setter and party-goer in the 1970s and early 1980s, being closely associated in the public mind with New York City's nightclub Studio 54.
 She also became known particularly as a friend of pop artist Andy Warhol.

 Jagger has dual nationality, as a naturalised British citizen and citizen of Nicaragua.

-Jagger has two granddaughters from her daughter Jade, Assisi Lola (born in 1992) and Amba Isis (born in 1996) and a grandson born in 2014.
+Jagger has two granddaughters from her daughter Jade: Assisi Lola (born in 1992) and Amba Isis (born in 1996), and a grandson born in 2014.
 She became a great-grandmother in 2014 through her granddaughter Assisi.

-Jagger caused a minor controversy in May 2012 when she took flash photographs during a performance of Philip Glass' Einstein on the Beach at the Barbican in London.
+Jagger caused a minor controversy in May 2012 when she took flash photographs during a performance of Philip Glass's Einstein on the Beach at the Barbican in London.